FOSSEE/st-scripts/embellishing_a_plot/script.rst

 ..
 R13

-To get the same plot in blue colour.
+To get the same plot in blue color.

 ..
 L13